The correct answer is of course that you should start testing where you have the most traffic and/or the biggest leak.

-Testing your website is super important, but often people waste their precious effort on stuff that doesn’t really matter.
+But let’s assume for a minute that you have no data.
+Maybe it’s a brand new site.
 Changing the color of your button might result in a 1.2% improvement, but a better offer can bring upon a 320% improvement.
-Start your testing with variables that can really boost your results.
+In that case you should start your testing with variables that can really boost your results.

 What to test first